-There is no fee for the initial application for graduation but if the student fails to graduate in their intended semester they must file a Graduation Date Change Request for Award of Masters Degree form (also known as the reactivation form) and pay $10 to the Bursar's Office.
-The deadline to submit the Graduation Date Change Request for Award of Masters Degree form is the same as the dates to submit the initial graduation application.
+There is no fee for the initial application for graduation but if the student fails to graduate in their intended semester they must file a Graduation Date Change Request and pay $10.
+The deadlines to submit the Graduation Date Change Request are the same as the deadlines to submit the initial graduation application.

-Graduation degree requirements are reviewed after the semester in which you intend to graduate ends and after the grades for that semester are posted by Registrar Services to the official transcripts.
+Graduation degree requirements are reviewed after the semester in which you intend to graduate ends and after the grades for that semester are posted by the Registrars Office.

 Deadlines and Notification

 Our deadline dates to submit your graduation application are early at the start of your intended graduation semester so be sure to plan accordingly.

 You will be notified when your application for graduation has been received by our office under "Other Indicators" in you My SJSU account.